xunguan/xunguan.github.io/_pages/about.md

 # News

+* 04/11/2023

+An invited talk was given today at [ACP/POEM2023](http://www.acpconf.com/) workshop 5 "Optical Wireless Communication for 6G".
+Now stay tuned for Davit's talk tomorrow.
+We are also finalist of Best Student Paper ^_^

 * 13/09/2023

 Our submission to [ACP2023](http://www.acpconf.com/), 'Exploring the Neural Organoid in High Definition: Physics-Inspired High-Throughout Super-Resolution 3D Image Reconstruction', has been accepted.
 Congratulations to our collaborators, Davit Khutsishvili, Zitian Mi, Prof. Shaohua Ma, and Yuanzheng!